-The best way to reach Gannan is to travel via Lanzhou, capital of Gansu Province, which has convenient flights from major tourist cities of China.
+The best way to reach Gannan is to travel via Lanzhou, the capital of Gansu Province, which has convenient flights from major tourist cities of China.
 Most tourists hire a car and driver, driving all the way from Lanzhou south to Langmusi Town (about 400 km or 250 miles), passing Linxia and Xiahe.

 Western and Northern Sichuan

-Chengdu is a popular staging point for journeys to Western and Northern Sichuan.
+Chengdu is a popular staging point for journeys to Western and northern Sichuan.

 For Western Sichuan, you can travel from Chengdu to Daocheng by private car.
-The airport in Daocheng has 4 morning flights from/to Chengdu.
+The airport in Daocheng has 4-morning flights from/to Chengdu.

 For Norther Sichuan, as it shares the border with Gannan, you may either start from Chengdu or Lanzhou and travel by private car, making a long road trip to cover all the Tibetan highlights along the way.

 Shangri-La Airport is in the air corridor flying from Kunming to Tibet and Southern Asia countries.
-There are flights from several popular cities of China to Shangri-La, like Kunming, Chengdu, Lhasa, Guangzhou and Shenzhen.
+There are flights from several popular cities of China to Shangri-La, like Kunming, Chengdu, Lhasa, Guangzhou, and Shenzhen.

 Highways are the main means of transportation around Shangri-La.
 Taking an adventure tour by road from Chengdu to Shangri-La, you will explore the best-kept secrets on the highways connecting the Han area and the Tibetan area.
-Along the way, you will discover towering snow-topped mountains, magnificent gorges, high altitude mountain meadows, charming glacier lakes, and peaceful Tibetan villages.
+Along the way, you will discover towering snow-topped mountains, magnificent gorges, high-altitude mountain meadows, charming glacier lakes, and peaceful Tibetan villages.

 Tips for a Tibetan Region Trip